Dream retirement. Think IRA.

 How much can I contribute to an IRA?

-For the 2013 and 2014 tax years, you can contribute up to $5,500 to an IRA if you're under age 50 or $6,500 if you're age 50 or older.
+For the 2014 tax year, you can contribute up to $5,500 to an IRA if you're under age 50 or $6,500 if you're age 50 or older.
 However, you can't contribute more than you earned during the year, and for Roth IRAs, there may be additional limits based on your income.

 Can I contribute to an IRA and a 401(k) at the same time?